 This discipleship program exists to help men make the transition from incarceration back into the community.
 We provide housing in a Christian family setting and will assist you in finding a mentor, a Christian church and employment.
 Through mandatory programs and fellow-shipping we will also assist you in strengthening your spiritual walk with Jesus Christ.
 You need to bring to this program a commitment to change and total honesty.

-***Please note, effective 1/1/2017, Bethel Ministries homes will be tobacco free zones.***
+***Effective 1/1/2017, Bethel Ministries homes will be tobacco free zones.***

 CRITERIA FOR ACCEPTANCE